monzymerza/parthenon/README.md

 ###Installation via the command line:

-Download the Parthenon package from SplunkBase; www.splunkbase.com .
-Rename the parthenon.spl file to parthenon.tgz.
-Unpack the tar archive.
-On a linux system, you can type: tar -vxzf parthenon.tgz .
-On a windows system, you can download something like 7-zip to unpack the tar archive.
+Download the Parthenon package from this GitHub page by clicking on the 'Download Zip' link.
+Once downloaded, extracted the zip archive.
+This will produce a folder named 'parthenon-master'.

-Once unpacked, move the entire directory, parthenon, into $SPLUNK_HOME/etc/apps/ .
+Once unpacked, move the entire directory, parthenon-master, into $SPLUNK_HOME/etc/apps/ . e.g. for most linux installs this wil be the /opt/splunk/etc/apps directory.
 Restart Splunk: $SPLUNK_HOME/bin/splunk restart

 ###Creating a new role: